 Amazon’s CEO Jeff Bezos is often cited for saying “If there’s one reason we have done better than of our peers in the Internet space over the last six years, it is because we have focused like a laser on customer experience, and that really does matter, I think, in any business.

-Turn your unhappy customers into a valuable resource
+2- Turn your unsatisfied customers into a valuable resource

 Bezos once said “If you make customers unhappy in the physical world, they might each tell six friends.
 If you make customers unhappy on the Internet, they can each tell 600”.